-9.6.
-Protocols in place to learn from wildfire events
+84. Protocols in place to learn from wildfire events

 - a) Risk to be mitigated / problem to be addressed: Ensuring that lessons learned from wildfire events are appropriately captured to further improve HWT's wildfire-related processes and systems. - b) Initiative selection ("why" engage in activity) include reference to a risk informed analysis on empirical (or projected) impact of initiative in comparison to alternatives: HWT is committed to continuous improvement of its wildfire mitigation strategy.
-Hence, HWT employs After Action Review (AAR) process to analyze HWT's response to wildfire events and learn from them, improving HWT's systems and processes. - c) Region prioritization ("where" to engage activity) include reference to a risk informed analysis in allocation of initiative (e.g., veg clearance is done for trees tagged as "highrisk"): N/A. As mentioned above, HWT currently has one operational asset in California, the Suncrest Facility, and thus HWT does not currently operate in more than one region. - d) Progress on initiative (amount spent, regions covered) and plans for next year: As described in detail in Section 4, HWT has promptly conducted an AAR after the fast-spreading Valley Fire that occurred several miles away from the Suncrest Facility in 2020.
-HWT is implementing lessons learned identified in AAR and described in Section 4 of this WMP and will continue conducting AAR as needed in the future to identify further improvements to HWT's wildfire strategy. - e) Future improvements to initiative: As HWT grows its footprint in California, HWT will evaluate making appropriate changes to its protocols to learn from wildfire events.
+Hence, HWT employs After Action Review (AAR) process to analyze HWT's response to wildfire events and learn from them, improving HWT's systems and processes. - c) Region prioritization ("where" to engage activity) include reference to a risk informed analysis in allocation of initiative (e.g., veg clearance is done for trees tagged as "highrisk"): N/A. As mentioned above, HWT currently has one operational asset in California, the Suncrest Facility, and thus HWT does not currently operate in more than one region. - d) Progress on initiative (amount spent, regions covered) and plans for next year: As described in detail in Section 4, HWT promptly conducted an AAR after the fast-spreading Valley Fire that occurred several miles away from the Suncrest Facility in 2020.
+HWT implemented lessons learned identified in AAR and described in Section 4 of this WMP in 2021 as it monitored the Road Fire in particular and the wildfire season in general.
+HWT will continue conducting AARs as needed in the future to identify further improvements to HWT's wildfire strategy. - e) Future improvements to initiative: As HWT grows its footprint in California, HWT will evaluate making appropriate changes to its protocols to learn from wildfire events.